gwoosoft/RestaurantsAPI/README.md

 ```

-I noticed that there are not many resources available for Springboot + Lambda + API Gateway:

-I am sharing POM file so anyone who wants to create a quick project can use it.
+I noticed that there are not many resources available for Springboot + Lambda + API Gateway so I am sharing POM file so anyone who wants to create a quick project can use it.

 Instead of manually handling routing - decided to utilize Springboot `Restcontroller` to automatically route with API Gateway Proxy
 - `SteamLambdaHandler` takes the Springboot application and route with the power of beans
-- It is definetely overkill for the routing but this application will have more Lambda endpoints and this will make the application more dynamic
+- It is definetely overkill just for the routing but this application will have more Lambda endpoints and this will make the application more dynamic, meanwhile migration work from Lambda to something else will be a lot easier.
 - Springboot3 integration with Lambda reduces the cold start time.

       - provisional concurrency can reduce start time, but this is not free tier ;).